RoninTech/ta-helper/content/travels/nepal-in-spring.md

 Tatopani is famous for it's hot springs so once we made it and got settled, Paul and Jin headed down for a soak.
 With my toenail still just hanging on, I decided to stay put and checked out the patio in our guest house instead.
 They had a beer and popcorn special which I took advantage of.
 Paul and Jin joined me after they got back, telling me stories of the springs.
 While there we met a couple from the US, Julie and Caffrey, they had sold everything and started travelling in October 2017.
 Caffrey is originally from South Korea so he and Jin had a nice visit.

-We had an amazing meal or Mali Kofta and biriyani.
+We had an amazing meal of Mali Kofta and biriyani.
 At this point Ram and Jin sat us down to discuss our next steps, they had some concerns.
 We had decided to head to ABC after Ghorepani while Jin had to head back.
 They went over some routes with us and suggested alternate options.
 Ram was very concerned as it was very busy on ABC, it's a shorter trek with more large groups.
 Since we didn't have a guide he didn't think we would get accommodation.
 We decided we would do a game time decision and headed to bed.

 </br>
 <div style="text-align: center">